Champei/software-dev-pclub-inductions/README.md

 # software-dev-pclub-inductions

 A modern frontend-only study room booking interface built using HTML, CSS, and JavaScript.
-The system allows users to view available rooms, check time slots, and book a slot for a selected date.
+The system allows users to view available rooms, check time slots, and book a slot.
 Bookings persist using localStorage, so reserved slots remain booked even after refreshing the page.

 View multiple study rooms with capacity and location View available and booked time slots